Moesgaard Museum: Moesgaard Manor and surroundings

-The estate of Moesgaard covers 100 hectares of park, forest, open fields and shoreline, and extends from the museum buildings down to the Bay of Aarhus.
-The former manor house at Moesgaard Manor was constructed in 1780–84 by nobleman and diplomat Christian Frederik Gyldenkrone (1741–1788), based upon plans by architect Christian Joseph Zuber (1736–1802).
+The estate of Moesgaard covers 100 hectares of park, forest, open fields, and shoreline, and extends from the museum buildings down to the Bay of Aarhus.
+The former manor house at Moesgaard Manor was constructed in 1780–84 by nobleman and diplomat Frederik Güldencrone (1741–1788), based on plans by architect Christian Joseph Zuber (1736–1802).
 Torkild Christian Dahl (1807–1872) took ownership of the manor in 1844.
-In 1960 Århus County bought the manor and estate.
+In 1960, Århus County bought the manor and estate.
 The former manor house now houses a department of the Institutes of Archaeology and Anthropology of Aarhus University.

 In the park is also a house from Thailand which was donated to Moesgaard Museum by the Kingdom of Thailand in 1975.
 The house is around 100 years old and originally from Ayutthaya, the old capital of Siam, 200 km north of Bangkok.
 The house was once a part of a larger building complex.

 From the manor park, a 4 km long Prehistoric Track starts off, running through the estate all the way to the sea in the east.
 A short walk from the park, an Iron Age house has been reconstructed.
 It is a typical farmhouse from 200 to 300 AD, based on a settlement at Tofting near Husum, just south of the Danish border.
-This house-type was common throughout Northern Europe in its day.
-The building is 16 m long and both humans and cattle lived under the same roof.
+This house type was common throughout Northern Europe in its day.
+The building is 16 m long, and both humans and cattle lived under the same roof.

-The open fields and slopes below the manor are grazed by sheep, goats and horses, and present a handful of ancient tumuli.
-In the forest of Moesgaard Skov further east, it is possible to visit the old timber-framed Medieval water mill of Moesgård Forest Mill (Skovmøllen), powered by the stream of Giber Å. The first reference to the mill dates from 1590 but all the buildings were rebuilt and an overshot mill-wheel was installed in 1785.
+The open fields and slopes below the manor are grazed by sheep, goats, and horses, and present a handful of ancient tumuli.
+In the forest of Moesgaard Skov further east, it is possible to visit the old timber-framed Medieval water mill of Moesgård Forest Mill (Skovmøllen), powered by the stream of Giber Å. The first reference to the mill dates from 1590, but all the buildings were rebuilt, and an overshot mill-wheel was installed in 1785.
 An extra story was added to the mill house in 1852.
 Production ceased in 1910, but the mill is still in full working order as both a saw and granary mill.
-The milling business was initiated again by a team of volunteers in 2000 and guided tours are held throughout the year.
-There is a restaurant in the attached buildings and Skovmøllen has a long history of recreational activities.
+The milling business was initiated again by a team of volunteers in 2000, and guided tours are held throughout the year.
+There is a restaurant in the attached buildings, and Skovmøllen has a long history of recreational activities.